Exotica0122/COMP610_Assignment1/README.md

 `remove(null, null)`

-this should remove all elements in the LinkedRRSet.
+This should remove all elements in the LinkedRRSet.

 **Question 2 Mark**